it-at-m/kitafinder-datenservice/README.md

 # Under construction

-This project is currently being built and is not yet ready for use.
+🚧 This project is currently being built and is not yet ready for use. 🚧

 # Kitafinder-Datenservice

 [![Made with love by it@M][made-with-love-shield]][itm-opensource]
 <!-- feel free to add more shields, style 'for-the-badge' -> see https://shields.io/badges -->

-This Application exports important data from Munichs kita finder + and makes it available for further use.
+This Application exports important data from Munichs ["kita finder +"](https://kitafinder.muenchen.de/elternportal/de/) and makes it available for further use.

+["kita finder +"](https://kitafinder.muenchen.de/elternportal/de/) is an instance of ["kita-planer"](https://kita-planer.de/) by netgo.

-### Built With
+## Built With

-The documentation project is built with technologies we use in our projects:
+This project is built by it@M in cooperation with [netgo](https://www.netgo.de/) based on the following technologies/frameworks:

+* Java
 * Spring Boot
 * Maven
 * Docker
-* Java
 * PostgreSQL
 * Flyway
+* ...

 ## Set up

 To start and test kitafinder-datenservice, you can simply download and run one of the [pre-built packages](https://github.com/orgs/it-at-m/packages?repo_name=kitafinder-datenservice).
+When running with Docker, first start the required infrastructure by running the [docker-compose.yml](web/stack/docker-compose.yml).

+When running from source the default spring profile 'local' uses Docker to start required infrastructure.
+This includes a postgres-database and sso instance.
+The configuration can be viewed in [the stack directory](web/stack/).

+### kitafinder-datenservice-batch

-* kitafinder-datenservice-batch tries to connect to a kitafinder instance, queries it's data and persist it in the configured DB for further use.
+Tries to connect to a kita-planer instance, queries it's data and persist it in the configured DB for further use.
+Without configured a kita-planer instance this module does not work!

+The mimimum configuration to run this module are following properties:

+* app.kitafinder.base-url: API-URL of the kita-planer instance to connect to.
+* app.kitafinder.username: Username of the kita-planer API
+* app.kitafinder.password: Password of the kita-planer API

+### kitafinder-datenservice-web

-* kitafinder-datenservice-web provides REST-endpoints serving the stored data.
+Provides REST-endpoints serving the stored data.
+A local deployment of this module doesn't require additional configuration.

 ## Documentation